 Photo by Yuta Miyazawa

-Matsuura says he tried a variety of things to improve the quality of his turns.
-He didn't just fly through pipes, he tried lip tricks, tried switch skiing on various terrains, skied in powder, and skied through the park - through repeated trial and error he improved the quality of his turns and the level of his skiing itself.
+Matsuura tried various things to improve the quality of his turns.
+He didn't just jump through the pipe, but also did lip tricks, skied on different terrains switch, skied in powder, and glided through the park.
+Through trial and error, he improved the quality of his turns and the overall level of his skiing.

-The precision of his flashy tricks is supported by the steady accumulation of his skiing technique.
+The precision of his flashy tricks is supported by the steady accumulation of his basic skiing techniques.

 The world's long-awaited, one-of-a-kind icon, "Octopus"